Medic1111/Medic1111/README.md

 ### Then what

-> Then I went to the movies and watched a movie called Free Guy.
+> Then I went to the movies to watch "Free Guy".
 Its about a video game in which the main character is basically... human?
 To help him survive the game, real world developers code in real time altering the game "world"

-> :raising_hand: What's with that coding thing???
+> :raising_hand: What's with that coding thing??? :raising_hand:

 ### That coding thing